Bharat9848/notes/SystemDesign/Design.md

     2. Codec like H.264 which compresses while preserving quality.
    - Transcoding subtask includes audio/video encoding, thumbnail generation, watermarks which can be parallalized. video encoding is for different resolution, bitrates and codecs.
  - However, if we were building an API for a streaming service, then supporting different devices could be considered a separate functional requirement because different devices support the playback of different encodings, and we may have to transcode the data to the appropriate one for each device.
+ - DASH protocol: Manifest file is shared with client have multiple urls on different bit rate.
+Client adapts the video sttream quality based on network bandwidth of client device.

 # Ticket master problem

 # Car ride app